Hamamatsu Station: Platforms

-Adjacent stations

 History

 Hamamatsu Station was officially opened on September 1, 1888.
-The station building was rebuilt in 1926, but this burned down during the Bombing of Hamamatsu in World War II.
+The station building was rebuilt in 1926, but this burned down during the bombing of Hamamatsu in World War II.
 The station was rebuilt in 1948.
 On October 1, 1964, the Tōkaidō Shinkansen began operations, serving Hamamatsu.
 Freight operations were relocated to the Nishi-Hamamatsu Freight Depot to the west in 1971.
 The station underwent a massive rebuilding program from the late 1970s, with the Tōkaidō Main Line tracks elevated in 1979 to the same level as the Tōkaidō Shinkansen tracks, and the "MayOne" shopping centre/new station building completed in 1981.

 Station numbering was introduced to the section of the Tōkaidō Line operated JR Central in March 2018; Hamamatsu Station was assigned station number CA34.